Bukhansan National Park.

 Baegundae Peak, Bukhansan National Park

 This is the tallest peak in the park and the one that most first-time and repeat hikers head to.
 It’s challenging because of the distance rather than the technicality.
-However, the last section is a bit technically tricky and requires using the handrails to get up safely.
+However, the last section is a bit technically tricky and requires using care the handrails to get up safely.

 An east/west AllTrails route that goes to Baegundae from Uidong.
 It also includes the hike to Wonhyobong which adds a further challenge!